Sybase Open Watcom Public License

 The Sybase Open Watcom Public License is a software license that has been approved by the Open Source Initiative.
 It is the licence under which the Open Watcom C/C++ compiler is released.

-The license has not been accepted as "free" under the Debian Free Software Guidelines, due to the license's termination clauses.
+The license has not been accepted as "free" under the Debian Free Software Guidelines due to the license's restrictions on commercial use, the requirement to grant patent licenses not strictly related to the modified code itself, the requirement to continue to make the source code public for up to 12 months after deploying the modified code, and the termination clauses.

 The Free Software Foundation (FSF) has stated that the license is not "free" as it requires the source to be published when you "deploy" the software for private use only.
-In contrast, FSF's General Public License (GPL) does not require that a modified source code has to be made public when the software modification was only used privately without a public release of the software.
-This makes the Watcom license also GPL incompatible and a stronger copyleft license than the GPL and even the AGPL.
+In contrast, FSF's GNU General Public License (GPL) does not require that modified source code be made public when the software modification was only used privately without a public release of the software.
+This makes the Watcom license also GPL incompatible.
+This makes it more restrictive than the GPL and even the AGPL.

-The Fedora project also considers the license as non-free, citing the FSF argumentation.
+The Fedora project also considers the license to be non-free.